Hantzsche–Wendt manifold: Generalizations

 In addition to the orientable one (the Hantzsche–Wendt manifold), there are two non-orientable flat 3-manifolds with holonomy group $\mathbb{Z}_2^2$, known as the first and second amphidicosms, both with first Betti number 1.

 Similar flat n-dimensional manifolds with holonomy $\mathbb{Z}_2^{n-1}$, known as generalized Hantzsche–Wendt manifolds, may be constructed for any n≥2, but orientable ones exist only in odd dimensions.
 The number of orientable HW manifolds up to diffeomorphism increases exponentially with dimension.
 All of these have first Betti number β1 0 or 1.

+Trivia

+The didicosm is eponymous and plays a central role in Greg Egan's science-fiction short story "Didicosm".